springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 #### Required

-Fields are required by default, because you should not be asking for unnecessary data.
+Fields are required by default.
+Avoid asking for information you don't really need.

 The `required` and `aria-required="true"` attribution is applied automatically.
 Unless `novalidate: true` is applied on the field’s data, browser validation will warn the user when they have not filled out the field upon submission.